Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

 *Product quality:* It is an essential requirement of any software product.
 Testing ensures a quality product is delivered to customers.

 *Customer Satisfaction:* The main aim of any product is to give satisfaction to their customers.
 UI/UX Testing ensures the best user experience.

+**Testing in Software Engineering**  - As per ANSI/IEEE 1059, Testing in Software Engineering is a process of evaluating a software product to find whether the current software product meets the required conditions or not.
+The testing process involves evaluating the features of the software product for requirements in terms of any missing requirements, bugs or errors, security, reliability and performance.